Updated June 13, 2022, 1:55 p.m.

 The health, safety and security of MU students is our top priority.
-All decisions regarding study abroad and university-related international travel are made with that at the forefront.
-We remain optimistic, but realistic, about what needs to happen for international travel to resume.
-At this time, MU requires all university-related travel to be reviewed and approved.
+All decisions regarding study abroad and university-related international travel are made with this at the forefront.
+At this time, MU requires all university-related international travel to be reviewed and approved.

-Due to the COVID-19 pandemic, MU is using these indicators to review the feasibility of all study abroad programs on a case-by-base basis:
+MU is using the following indicators to review the feasibility of all study abroad programs and university-related international travel:

 - Guidance from the Centers for Disease Control and Prevention, U.S. Department of State and COVID-19 related metrics